Today I’m going to show you five proven ways for how to make money on LinkedIn.

 #4.
 Sponsored Posts

-Once you start to build an audience on LinkedIn, it’s likely you can start making money through sponsored posts.
+Once you build an audience on LinkedIn, you can start making money through sponsored posts.

 That’s right – brands will pay you to talk about their product or service to your LinkedIn audience.

-I’ve done several sponsored posts recently, for my current audience of just over 17,500 members.
+I’ve done several sponsored posts recently, for my current audience of over 20,000.

-When I do these posts, I always stick to products and services that I use myself.
-I then work them in as a natural mention within a post that focuses on solving a specific problem for my audience.
+When I create these posts, I always stick to products and services that I use myself.
+I include them as a natural mention within a post that focuses on solving a specific problem for my audience.

 That gives me a great angle to naturally position the sponsored product as a perfect fit to help my audience solve their problem.